Medical billing: Payment

 In order to be clear on the payment of a medical billing claim, the health care provider or medical biller must have complete knowledge of different insurance plans that insurance companies are offering, and the laws and regulations that preside over them.
 Large insurance companies can have up to 15 different plans contracted with one provider.
 When providers agree to accept an insurance company's plan, the contractual agreement includes many details, including fee schedules which dictate what the insurance company will pay the provider for covered procedures, and other rules such as timely filing guidelines.

 Providers typically charge more for services than what has been negotiated by the physician and the insurance company, so the expected payment from the insurance company for services is reduced.
-The amount that is paid by the insurance is known as an allowable amount.
-For example, although a psychiatrist may charge $80.00 for a medication management session, the insurance may only allow $50.00, and so a $30.00 reduction (known as a "provider write off" or "contractual adjustment") would be assessed.
+The amount that is paid by the insurance is known as an allowed amount.
+For example, although a psychiatrist may charge $80.00 for a medication management session, the insurance may only allow $50.00, and so a $30.00 reduction (known as a provider write-off or contractual adjustment) would be assessed.
 After payment has been made, a provider will typically receive an Explanation of Benefits (EOB) or Electronic Remittance Advice (ERA) along with the payment from the insurance company that outlines these transactions.

 The insurance payment is further reduced if the patient has a copay, deductible, or a coinsurance.
 If the patient in the previous example had a $5.00 copay, the physician would be paid $45.00 by the insurance company.
 The physician is then responsible for collecting the out-of-pocket expense from the patient.
 If the patient had a $500.00 deductible, the contracted amount of $50.00 would not be paid by the insurance company.
 Instead, this amount would be the patient's responsibility to pay, and subsequent charges would also be the patient's responsibility, until his or her expenses totaled $500.00.
 At that point, the deductible is met, and the insurance would issue payment for future services.

 A coinsurance is a percentage of the allowed amount that the patient must pay.
 It is most often applied to surgical and/or diagnostic procedures.
 Using the above example, a coinsurance of 20% would have the patient owing $10.00 and the insurance company owing $40.00.

 Steps have been taken in recent years to make the billing process clearer for patients.
-The Healthcare Financial Management Association (HFMA) unveiled a "Patient-Friendly Billing" project to help healthcare providers create more informative and simpler bills for patients.
-Additionally, as the Consumer-Driven Health movement gains momentum, payers and providers are exploring new ways to integrate patients into the billing process in a clearer, more straightforward manner.
+The Healthcare Financial Management Association (HFMA) has a Patient-Friendly Billing project to help healthcare providers create more informative and simpler bills for patients.
+Additionally, as the consumer-driven health movement gains momentum, payors and providers are exploring new ways to integrate patients into the billing process in a clearer, more straightforward manner.